How to Inspect a Crawl Space?: Steps, Checklist

 4. Note any entry points or gaps that allow pest intrusion

-8. Check for the pest infestation signs in the crawlspace
+8. Check for the pest infestation signs in the crawl space

 1. Check for rodent droppings, nests, chewed insulation, or burrows